Dennis M. Hanno: Career

 Under Hanno's leadership, Wheaton has launched a variety of initiatives promoting social innovation and social entrepreneurship within the liberal arts, many of which are located within the WiN Hub (Wheaton Innovates Now).
 The new programs have been made possible with the support of the Diana Davis Spencer Foundation and include the establishment of an endowed professorship in social entrepreneurship.

 The focus on social innovation reflects Hanno's work as an educator and entrepreneur.
 He is the founder and head of IDEA4Africa, a non-profit that seeks to inspire and equip youth entrepreneurs to develop social and economic value for their communities and for the world.
 The organization grew from Hanno's work leading leadership and innovation seminars in East Africa, work that he began during his tenure at the University of Massachusetts Amherst.

 He is an occasional contributor to The Washington Post.
-He also serves as a commissioner of the New England Commission on Higher Education, a three-year term that began in 2019.
+He also serves as a commissioner of the New England Commission of Higher Education, a three-year term that began in 2019.